A separate 529 plan for each child versus one 529 plan for multiple children makes the most sense. Let me share with you the reasons why in this post.

 - Name for birth certificate and Social Security #

 - The type of crib, bassinet, and sleeping devices to use

 - The various size diapers, bottles, nipples, swaddles, hats, nose aspirators, clothes, socks

 - The safest car seat

 - New tires and recently performed car maintenance

 - Childcare help

-Once we got done with the basics, we moved onto education and finances.
-Because we already have a son in preschool, if our family remains in good standing, his school policy is siblings automatically have a spot when it’s time to enroll.
+Once we got done with the basics, we focused our attention onto education and finances.
+Because we already have a son in preschool, if our family remains in good standing, his school policy is siblings automatically have a spot when it's time to enroll.
 I think this policy is pretty standard across all schools.

 With preschool concerns out of the way, we focused on paying for our daughter's education through a 529 plan.
 To keep things simple, my initial thought was to add my daughter to my son's 529 plan.
 Alas, after doing some research, it's probably better to have a separate 529 plan for each child.

 If you are faced with the same dilemma, here are the reasons why a separate 529 plan for each child makes more sense.